RBB affair: Schlesinger financed vacation trips with contribution money-breakinglatest.news-Breaking Latest News

 Her lawyer does not reveal how much Schlesinger is currently earning with her new job.
 But he emphasizes that the 61-year-old travels a lot because of the job.
 An aspect that should be important for Schlesinger.
 During her tenure between 2016 and 2022, travel expenses piled up in the RBB accounting department.
 Paris or Barcelona, London or Los Angeles, Tokyo or Thessaloniki – the head of a regional broadcaster at the time traveled a surprising amount of the world.

 Internal investigations now brought out a monstrous suspicion.
-According to this, half a dozen of these business trips were not required for work at all.
+Accordingly, more than half a dozen of these business trips were not officially required.
 Rather, it is about private vacation trips that Schlesinger had financed from contributions.

 Business Insider had already revealed an explosive weekend trip to London last August.
 At the time, Schlesinger attended a party event in the British capital with her husband and friends, and the broadcaster covered the costs of around 1,600 euros.
 According to an almost 200-page investigation report by the law firm Lutz & Abel, “the predominant reasons indicate that the trip was not for business reasons”.
 The process also led to the director being dismissed without notice in August.